open-formulieren/open-forms/src/api_client/README.md

 - from a factory (preferred)
 - manually

-The factory approach is preffered as it provides the most robust way to honour authentication configuration such as credentials and mutual TLS parameters.
+The factory approach is preferred as it provides the most robust way to honour authentication configuration such as credentials and mutual TLS parameters.

 ### From a factory